 I’d bought some traditional curriculum material but it wasn’t long before I realized that it was as much a waste of time as the worksheets my daughter had done in school.
 More valuable were the hours she spent writing poems and stories, looking at books, drawing pictures, and playing with friends.
 We went to the playground, fed the ducks and took nature walks at the nearby pond, visited museums on weekdays when except for an occasional school group we had the exhibits all to ourselves, went to concerts and folk dances and potlucks, and enjoyed life.

 A couple of years later my husband and I separated and homeschooling was no longer feasible.
 With financial help from extended family, our kids went to an “alternative” private school.
 This was better than the public school had been, but there were still issues.
 In her third and fourth grade classroom, my daughter became embroiled in a four-way friendship.
 Midway through the year, one of the girls tried to ostracize another.
 The girl who was being pushed out had attended the school since kindergarten and her parents were donors and board members, but after the teacher’s tepid reaction to what amounted to bullying, they left.
 My son, in his mixed classroom of grades 1 and 2, had wonderful teachers.
 They could not have been better, really, but they still couldn’t stop my son from being picked on.
 At the first parent-teacher conference they were frank with me about the situation, describing the way my son would put his hands over his ears when he was approached by kids being mean to him.
 I appreciated the honesty of the teachers and the real work they did to help my son begin to speak up for himself, but I was disappointed.
-Even in this earthy-crunchy, alternative, open classroom, the destructive social issues that arise from herding kids of the same or similar ages into a building all day long were inescapable.
+Even in this earthy-crunchy, alternative, open classroom, the destructive social issues that arise from herding kids into a building all day long were inescapable.

-My heart was still set on homeschooling, and as soon as I was able to, we found our way back to it.
+My heart was still set on homeschooling, and as soon as we were able, we found our way back to it.
 In the short two years we’d been away the community had grown.
 There were more support groups to join, and more people to befriend, but the numbers were still small enough to forge connections easily.
 Parents started turning to nature sanctuaries, museums, pottery studios, karate schools, and other institutions to organize classes for homeschoolers, and those places welcomed the opportunity to do business during school hours.
 As homeschooling continued to grow, those grassroots classes organized by homeschooling parents and advertised in local support group newsletters became more official.
 The institutions themselves began to include the offerings in their catalogues.
 Teachers disillusioned with their public and private school work experiences started to see homeschoolers as a market they could tap into while pursuing their idealistic educational philosophies.
 They offered structured programming in the form of classes and eventually learning centers that looked a lot like the alternative school we’d left.

 We’d already experienced the rewards of doing it ourselves.
 Between that and the need to be frugal, we didn’t sign up for many programs, sticking with the theater group organized by a homeschooling mom, the literature group run by another homeschooling mom, and the math club led by a homeschooling dad.
 I remarried and had two more daughters who never went to school.
 They spent the bulk of their early years playing.
 We went to the library regularly, read together, made paintings and collages, sang in a chorus, performed in plays, cooked, took bike rides, went for walks in the woods, hung out with friends at the park, spent precious hours with pet ducks, picked apples in the fall and wild berries in the summer.